muntahaKhan122/notes/README.md

 ### Theme Color

 I have used Redux to create a dark and light mode which changes the color mode of the app.

+### Search

+A simple search function is implemented in js.
+It filters out the notes which includes the text user wants to search.